Hong Kong court lets UK lawyer defend media tycoon Jimmy Lai | Law-Order

 A Hong Kong court on Wednesday upheld the decision to let a veteran British lawyer defend pro-democracy newspaper publisher Jimmy Lai at his upcoming national security trial.

+He faces three charges of conspiracies to collude with a foreign country and a separate sedition charge.
+His trial is expected to begin on December 1.

-The National Security Law criminalizes acts of succession, subversion, terrorism, and collusion with foreign forces.
+The National Security Law criminalises acts of succession, subversion, terrorism, and collusion with foreign forces.
 If convicted, Lai faces the maximum penalty of life imprisonment.

-Timothy Owen KC, a London-based legal veteran who specializes in criminal and human rights law, was granted court approval last month to represent Lai despite objections from the city's secretary of justice and the Hong Kong Bar Association.
+Timothy Owen, a London-based legal veteran who specialises in criminal and human rights law, was granted court approval last month to represent Lai despite objections from the city's secretary of justice and the Hong Kong Bar Association.

 Facing an appeal from the justice secretary, judges at the Court of Appeal endorsed the previous ruling on Wednesday, saying public perception of fairness in the trial was important to the administration of justice.